Isabelleux/XPillars/README.md

 ## Introduction

-This repo is the implementation for the paper **XPillars: Enhancing 3D Object Detection through Cross-Pillar Feature Fusion**, which has been submitted to _**The Visual Computer**_.
+This repo is the implementation for the paper **XPillars: Enhancing 3D Object Detection through Cross-Pillar Feature Fusion**, which has been submitted to [_**The Visual Computer**_](https://link.springer.com/journal/371).
 Our work is based on the powerful open source point cloud detection framework [OpenPCDet](https://github.com/open-mmlab/OpenPCDet).
 Our XPillars achieves high performance on KITTI Dataset with real-time inference speed (65Hz).
 We have aimed for a clean, concise, and readable codebase with minimal dependencies.
 <div align="center">
   <img src="docs/1.jpg" width="700"/>
 </div>

 ## Citation

 If you find our work or this code useful in your research, please cite the manuscript associated with this repository.
-The paper, titled **"XPillars: Enhancing 3D Object Detection through Cross-Pillar Feature Fusion"**, has been submitted to _**The Visual Computer**_.
+The paper, titled **"XPillars: Enhancing 3D Object Detection through Cross-Pillar Feature Fusion"**, has been submitted to [_**The Visual Computer**_](https://link.springer.com/journal/371).

-*Please note: Full citation details (volume, pages, DOI) will be updated here if and when the paper is accepted for publication.*

 **BibTeX:**